denoland/rusty_v8/README.md

 silently reaches the network.

-One asymmetry: the published crate ships the binding file under `gen/`, so a crates.io build uses that copy directly and only falls back to the candidate list when the file is missing (e.g. in a git checkout) or when an explicit URL, a mirror, or an archive directory says otherwise.
+One asymmetry: the published crate ships the binding file under `gen/`, so a crates.io build uses that copy directly, without fetching anything.
+The binding is only fetched — through rows 2–5 as usual — when the file is missing (e.g. in a git checkout) or when an explicit URL, a mirror, or an archive directory is configured.

 `<tag>` defaults to `v<version>` (the crate version).
 Set `RUSTY_V8_MIRROR_TAG` to override it; the value is used verbatim (no `v` is prepended), so